roeszler/kapthol/README.md

 ### 3.2 Future Features
 ___
-  - Underline in the nav header on active status on a single page.
+  - Underline animation occurs in the nav header section on active status whilst still on the single index.html page.
 An example of this is the 'contact us' (```/index.html#contact```) selection.
 It should make the contact lettering in the menu become underlined in the nav bar when the 'contact us section' is being viewed.
     - As a majority of the navigation elements are designed to link to id's on the same page (ie function as a "single page site"), a future feature is to use some form of JavaScript / JQuery to make the relative navbar section appear active on page id selection.
 This will likely involve the use of an element like : ```window.location.href```.

-  - Include a description of the exchange process in more visual detail
+  - Include an extra .html page of the exchange process to provide more details of this service as it becomes available
   - Hamburger icon for menu navigation on mobile devices
   - Apply ```class=""``` coding in preference to ```id=""``` whenever possible to maintain consistency
   - Use ```.em``` size ranges consistently throughout code in preference to ```.px``` or ```%``` to maintain consistency
   - Functional database, interaction and account page for logged-in users
   - Popup Q&A animations
-  - Automated connecting of current registered [clients](ucd/1-strategy.md) and [providers](ucd/1-strategy.md)
+  - Automated matching of current registered [clients](ucd/1-strategy.md) and [providers](ucd/1-strategy.md)
   - Possible membership on a subscription model basis
   - API links into CRM and project management software (like [jira](https://www.atlassian.com/software/jira), [trello](https://trello.com/), [hubspot](https://www.hubspot.com/) and/or [slack](https://slack.com/))
-  - Intuitive tracking and cataloging of content
   - Further entry animation and smoothing
   - Synergy with ongoing content from small-business education providers
+  - Intergrate gallery and new initiatives as they become available via a social media management strategy to keep users engaged with the business

 <br>

+## 4. Branding

+The branding associated with Kaptain Holiday is aimed at associating a :
+  - Light, happy, sunny, cloud free, blue skies, impact, fun, non-corporate nature of target business owner / managers.
+  - Services and solutions aim to be subtly associated with a "day at the beach" or "a sunny holiday with a pool".
+  - The demographic is aimed at the mid twenties (providers / assistants) to late forties (clients) age groups.

-## 4. Typography and color scheme
+### Typography and color scheme

 __Typography__